FrozenNode/Laravel-Administrator/docs/field-type-relationship.md

 	'user' => array(
 		'type' => 'relationship',
 		'title' => 'User',
-		'name_field' => 'name', //what column or getter on the other table you want to use to represent this object )
+		'name_field' => 'fullname', //what column or getter on the other table you want to use to represent this object 'sort_field' => 'username', //if this is not specified, name_field will be used for sorting )

 The `name_field` option lets you define which column on the other table will be used to represent the relationship.
 This field might be used in this model: